 MAKE USE OF PRODUCTIVITY TOOLS

 There are lots of online tools that you can use to write down all the ideas that’s swimming round and round in your head.
 I’m a great believer in “the list”.
-There’s lots of software out there that can be used to create and keep track of your list.
 Once you’ve written that list, review it and ask yourself whether it really needs to be done NOW?
 Is the deadline all in your head?
 Can it be done by someone else?
 Can the task be broken down and parts of it delegated to someone else?

 Whilst everyone will tell you to prioritise the most important tasks first, when you’re feeling overwhelmed, being able to cross of a few of the simple quick to do tasks will make you feel like you’re making progress.
 This is the one time when I will go against mainstream advice and say, just do some of the simple jobs.
 Get it off the list.
 You will feel so much better!
 And that can be the difference between that overwhelm feeling and sanity!